NormalVR/Normcore-Documentation/docs/guides/quickmatch.md

 layout: docs
 title: Quickmatch
 ---
+import quickmatchOverview from './quickmatch/quickmatch-overview.mp4'

 # Quickmatch

+<video width="100%" autoPlay playsInline loop muted><source src={quickmatchOverview} /></video>

 Quickmatch lets you automatically connect players to the next available room.
 Quickmatch scans available rooms and if all rooms are full, it creates a new one.

-// TODO: It would be sweet to have some kind of diagram or image here.

 ## How it works